lcnr/notes/opaque-types/status-quo.md

 The `region_bound_pairs` only contain already destructured type outlives only added in `UniversalRegionRelationsBuilder::add_outlives_bound` and `OutlivesEnvironment::with_bounds`.
 It is only ever used for type outlives constraints from implied bounds.

 The `known_type_outlives_obligations` only contain the explicit outlives constraints from the `param_env`.
 We must not desugar outlives bounds from the environment as otherwise `where &'a &'b: 'c` would imply `'b: 'a` without this getting checked by the user.

+## member constraints

+Given a member constraint `'m in ['c0, 'c1, 'static]` we have to equate `'m` with one of the choice regions as this is necessary for us to name `'m` in the final `type_of` the opaque.
+While we could avoid equality by introducing `glb` or `lub` regions, all regions used by the opaque must be uniquely constrained by its params.

+We want the impact of this to be a small as possible, by adding the weakest constraints necessary.
+It is only possible to add additional outlives constraints, discarding existing ones is unsound.

+Given that the choice region will have to be a free region and the only additional errors we can get from using a suboptimal one are due to missing `universal_region_relations`.

+We filter the choice regions `'c` to regions which are larger than `'m`.
+For all universal regions `'lower` with `'m: 'lower`, we require the assumption `'c: 'lower`.

+We also have to make sure that the equality constraints on `'m` does not introduce any new outlives constraints between free regions.
+FOr everything that's currently larger than `'m`, make sure it's also larger than the `'c`.
+For all free regions `'upper` with `'upper: 'm`, we require the assumption `'upper: 'c`.
+We later constraining `'m: 'c` each `'upper: 'm` results in a transitive `'upper: 'c` bound.

+We then take use the smallest unique choice region `'c`.